Looking for Better San Francisco Real Estate Services? Good Thing You’ve Found Kevin+Jonathan.

 Grow your success, wealth and happiness together with Kevin+Jonathan (and Raffi).

-WELCOME to San Francisco real estate with Kevin K. Ho and his partner Jonathan B. McNarry — Kevin+Jonathan.
-They’re partners in life and in business, they live and breathe real estate with their big black lab Raffi, who is a real estate super dog (you’ll see him at open houses, marketing videos and in person).
-They’re involved, active and successful professionals who rank in the top 1-2 percent of San Francisco real estate agents.
-Kevin and Jonathan work at Vanguard Properties, the leading locally owned boutique San Francisco-based brokerage, known for its powerful top-quality branding, LGBT roots and development prowess.
+WELCOME to San Francisco real estate with Kevin K. Ho and my partner Jonathan B. McNarry — Kevin+Jonathan.
+We’re partners in life and in business and we live and breathe real estate with our big black lab Raffi, who is himself a real estate super dog (you’ll see him at open houses, marketing videos and in person).
+We’re involved, active and successful professionals who rank in the top 1-2 percent of San Francisco real estate agents.
+We work at Vanguard Properties, the leading locally owned boutique San Francisco-based brokerage, known for its powerful top-quality branding, LGBT roots and development prowess.

-Explore our site and you’ll see how we stand out from other agents.
+Explore our site, read our reviews and take a look at our seller and buyer successes to see how we stand out from other San Francisco agents.

 Kevin K. Ho, Esq.